vincmazet/bip/_sources/labs/lab1.md

   A simple image.
   ```

-  To do this, create first a black image with the right dimensions
+  To do this, create first a black image with the correct dimensions
   (`numpy.zeros` generates an array filled with zeros).
   Then assign the desired value to the elements of the matrix, proceeding band by band, by using for example: